 Download the Park Princeton mobile app and set up a user account, if you do not have one already.

+Call or email Access Princeton to schedule a time for the transfer.
 Bring your Smart Card(s) and mobile phone to the Access Princeton office (located in the Clerk's office at 400 Witherspoon) after scheduling a time to come in.

 Tour Bus Parking and Fees:

 OMNIBUS Loading/ Unloading / Parking Instructions

 Ordinance 2019-29, which regulates loading, unloading and parking activities for omnibus operators visiting Princeton, was adopted by Princeton Council on June 10, 2019.
 All parking violations and incidents of traffic obstruction will be enforced by the Princeton Police Department and Princeton Parking Enforcement.
 Please follow these guidelines to ensure that your visit to Princeton, New Jersey is safe and enjoyable:

 All omnibuses shall load and unload using established New Jersey Transit bus stops: